CreatekIO/createk_data_migrator/README.md

 Once CreatekDataMigrator is installed you will need to generate the `data_migrations` table that stores the versioning of data migrations.

-Run the following from the command line. `rails generate data_migrator`
+Run the following from the command line. `rails generate createk_data_migrator`

 Then run `rake db:migrate`